green-nk/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/README.md

 Note that if you connect to the localhost, port number should be on the host machine as well.

+Note that datetime column labels might be different between dataset.

 Build the image

 ```bash